-install\type: (packages/gems/omnibus) The type of installation for chef.
+install\type: (string) The type of installation for chef.
 It can be one of the following values:

 - packages

 - gems

 - omnibus

 run\list: (array of string) A run list for a first boot json.

 chef\license: (string) string that indicates if user accepts or not license related to some of chef products